Boost Accessible Kitchen Storage

 Whether your kitchen is large or small, ample storage is always a selling point.
-Take advantage of unclaimed wall or corner space with open shelves to keep dishes, spices, and cookware within easy reach.
-Embellish plain shelves with decorative brackets to add personality.
-If you frequently entertain, consider mounting a wine rack next to cabinetry.
+Take advantage of an unclaimed wall or corner space with open shelves to keep dishes, spices, and frequently used cookware within easy reach.
+If you’re an entertainer, consider mounting a wine rack next to or under upper cabinets.

 Try a New Hue